 c) Any proposal to be put to the Annual General Meeting must be submitted in writing at least twenty-eight days before the meeting is to take place, and must be circulated to all clubs with the notice of the meeting.

-d) Any registered member of any club in the membership of the Association is entitled to attend the Annual General Meeting.
+d) Any registered member of any club in the membership of the Association is entitled to attend and speak at the Annual General Meeting.

-e) The four Officers of the association, together with two accredited representatives of each member club, are eligible to vote at the Annual General Meeting.
+e) The four Officers of the association, together with the Honorary President and two accredited representatives of each member club, are eligible to vote at the Annual General Meeting.

 8) AMENDMENTS TO THE CONSTITUTION